microfossil/particle-classification-examples/README.md

-# Image Classification using the MISO library
+# Image classification using the MISO library

 The MISO library was created to provide a simplified interface to help create, train and save convolutional neural networks (CNNs) for image classification, in particular for particle images such as foraminifera.